Vulva, I hardly knew ye

 Sounds to me like you could use some good, old-fashioned vulva reclaiming.
 And it's so not just you that does, I swear.

 Let's start by tossing out terms like "va-jay-jay."
 Seriously, when television writers -- on a medical show, of all things -- have to be cute about it you know we're living in a culture that really likes for women to be ashamed of our bodies and to keep from taking full ownership of them.
 Heck, The New York Times reported that that particular term popularized on the show Grey's Anatomy "sprang from an executive producer’s need to mollify standards and practices executives who wanted the script to include fewer mentions of the word vagina."
 Unsurprisingly, mentions of the word penis, just as frequent, were considered perfectly acceptable, and no one was asked to replace it with a cutesy, childish term.
 That speaks volumes about how negative that is: it's a term thought up to AVOID treating women's bodies with the same respect they'd give to discussing any other body part.
-I bet you'd feel better now if you had been reared with a greater awareness and acceptance of your own body, so why enable things like terms that keep women and girls down, eh?
+I bet you'd feel better now if you had been reared with a greater awareness and acceptance of your own body, so why enable things like terms that keep women and girls--or anyone else with a vulva-- down, eh?

 Let's also go ahead and not call parts of your body "junk."
 Your genitals and reproductive anatomy are -- quite literally -- where every single person and thing that comes from people in the world has ever first come from.
 I don't mean to get all crunchy on you, but seriously, think about it: uteruses, vaginas, vulvas are where our world all starts.
 Vulvas have birthed most of human history.
 That ain't junk, sister, that's seriously awesome and powerful, and it's all right between your legs.